 School is out!
 Well, to be fair, school has been "out" for several months for most people.
 This has been an unusual year, that's for sure.
 Students have been tossed all over the place!
-From the outbreak of COVID-19 to government lock-downs to the lack of playdates, and now the traumatizing impact that racism has on Black citizens in America.
+From the outbreak of COVID-19 to government lockdowns to the lack of playdates, and now the traumatizing impact that racism has on Black citizens in America.
 Our young learners may not even have the social skills to express their feelings and concerns about all these events taking place.
 However, there is something you can do that may help ease their minds and keep them learning to avoid, "The Summer Slide."
 The key to all of this is structure and routine.

 According to the Journal of Abnormal Child Psychology, there is a direct link between routine and the feeling of safety in children.
 Children feel safe when they know what to expect and have a daily plan of action.
 Even though we can't control what goes on in the world, we can control our day-to-day routines.
-The journal quotes, "family routines help to moderate impulsiveness and oppositional symptoms and traits in children."
+The journal states, "Family routines help to moderate impulsiveness and oppositional symptoms and traits in children."

 So what is the summer slide and what are some things we can do to help our children avoid it?
 In short, "The Summer Slide" refers to the regression of skills taught during the academic school year due to summertime leisure.
 During the summer months, students (and some parents) turn their brains off and focus on playing video games, socializing with family, and preparing for summer vacations!
-These things are great, and students should enjoy a break from schoolwork, but in order to avoid losing skills, I recommend parents do the following:
+These things are great, and students should enjoy a break from schoolwork, but to avoid losing skills, I recommend parents do the following:

 Read, Read, Read- Did you know that students can lose up to 25 percent of their reading skills over the summer months?
 Wow!
 Reading is the foundation for every other academic skill.
 When students are good readers, it is usually a big indicator that they will be good in other subject areas.
 There are several ways you can implement reading into your child's daily routine.

-Creating a digital library with GetEpic (https://www.getepic.com/sign-in) is another great way to help your child continue reading during the summer months.
+Creating a digital library with GetEpic is another great way to help your child continue reading during the summer months.
 Students can browse different categories of interest, read and save books, and even watch educational videos.
-Students love using technology nowadays and they may be less apprehensive by reading books online vs having only print copies (but please, if you can provide print copies).
+Students love using technology nowadays and they may be less apprehensive about reading books online vs having only print copies (but please, if you can provide print copies).

 Finally, have students review comprehension skills.
 I love using Reading A-Z with my older learners.
 We can take reading comprehension skill(s) and digest them while reading different books.
 Comprehension questions, lesson plans, and worksheets are already generated in the platform and are aligned with state standards (Reading A-Z is members only.
-Students enrolled in Holmes Tutoring bundle-sessions have free access to this program as well as GetEpic at no additional cost).
+Students enrolled in Holmes Tutoring bundle sessions have free access to this program as well as GetEpic at no additional cost).